I believe that the pursuit of weight loss is a behavior that comes from the shame we feel that our bodies don’t fit within what is considered ideal.

 I believe that no positive behavior change starts with someone saying, “You should….” you are the expert on you and I will help you to trust that inner wisdom.

 I believe that self-compassion, curiosity and empathy are needed for healing our relationship with food and our bodies.

 I believe that healing and full recovery is possible for anyone willing to begin on this path of self-discovery.

 Adapted from Aaron Flores, RDN

-I currently offer in-person sessions in the San Francisco, Oakland, and Napa California areas.
+My practice is 100% virtual.
+I am in Napa California.
 I am available for virtual sessions around the world.